Feature article

 AI summary

-From December 1, new rules under the Residential Tenancies Act make it easier for tenants to have pets.
-Landlords can now request a pet bond of up to two weeks' rent.
+New rules from December 1 make it easier for tenants to have pets.
+Landlords can now request a pet bond of up to two weeks' rent to cover damage beyond fair wear and tear.

 Man's best friend